-The Board of Directors of Dana consider, both individually and together, that they have acted in the way they consider, in good faith, would be most likely to promote the success of Dana for the benefit of its members as a whole (having regard to the stakeholders and matters set out in s172(1)(a-f) of the Companies Act 2006) in the decisions taken throughout the year ended 31 December 2021.
+The Board of Directors of Dana consider, both individually and together, that they have acted in the way they consider, in good faith, would be most likely to promote the success of Dana for the benefit of its members as a whole (having regard to the stakeholders and matters set out in s172(1)(a-f) of the Companies Act 2006) in the decisions taken throughout the year ended 31 December 2022.

 Dana engages with its owner the Korea National Oil Corporation regularly on both a formal and working level basis.
-Much of this engagement takes place via informal discussion and dialogue with KNOC secondees based in our offices and more formally using our Performance Review system.
+Much of this engagement takes place via informal discussion and dialogue with KNOC secondees based in all three offices and more formally using our Performance Review system.
 The Dana Board of Directors, that includes local senior management and executives from KNOC, also considers issues and approvals on a formal basis.

 Dana recognises the importance of good corporate governance and maintaining the highest ethical standards in all our activities.